juicedata/juicefs/README.md

 $ ./juicefs format localhost test
 ```

 It will create a volume with default settings.
-If there Redis server is not running locally, the address could be specified using URL, for example, `redis://user:password@host:6379/1`, the password can also be specified by environment variable `REDIS_PASSWORD` to hide it from command line options.
+If there Redis server is not running locally, the address could be specified using URL, for example, `redis://username:password@host:6379/1`, the password can also be specified by environment variable `REDIS_PASSWORD` to hide it from command line options.

+**Note: After Redis 6.0.0, [`AUTH`](https://redis.io/commands/auth) command was extended with two arguments, i.e. username and password.
+If you use Redis < 6.0.0, just omit the username parameter in the URL, e.g. `redis://:password@host:6379/1`.**

 As JuiceFS relies on object storage to store data, you can specify a object storage using `--storage`, `--bucket`, `--access-key` and `--secret-key`.
 By default, it uses a local directory to serve as an object store, for all the options, please see `./juicefs format -h`.